 The Seventh Georgia Farm to School and Early Care and Education Summit will be hosted June 7-8 at Helms College in Macon, Ga.
 Registration will open mid-March.

-The Farm to School movement connects schools and local farms in an effort to serve healthy meals in school cafeterias, improve student nutrition, and increase farm and gardening educational opportunities.
-This year’s Summit welcomes farmers, teachers, school nutrition staff, students, parents, and others interested in learning more about Georgia’s farm to school community.
+The farm to early care and education (farm to ECE) and farm to school movement connects early care providers, schools, and local farms in an effort to serve healthy meals and snacks, improve student nutrition, and increase farm and gardening educational opportunities.
+This year’s Summit welcomes early care providers and staff, teachers, school nutrition staff, students, parents, farmers, distributors, and others interested in learning more about Georgia’s farm to ECE and farm to school community.

-If you have questions or need further information about the 2015 Georgia Farm to School and Preschool Summit, please contact Georgia Organics Farm to School Director Erin Croom at email@example.com or 678-702-0400.
+If you have questions or need further information about the 2019 Georgia Farm to School and Early Care and Education Summit, check out the frequently asked questions page or contact Georgia Organics Farm to School Manager Abbie Chaddick at email@example.com.

 The Georgia Farm to School and ECE Summit is coordinated by the Georgia Farm to School Alliance and the Georgia Farm to Early Care Coalition.
 These networks that joins agencies and organizations working in food, farming, and nutrition to coalesce resources and support for farm to school and farm to ECE, and to create a dialogue for building statewide programming.